Kritika30032002/ReactCreations/Tic Tac Toe/README.md

 - A "Play Again" button resets the game.

 ## Getting Started
-Follow these steps to set up the calculator application on your local development environment.
+Follow these steps to set up the Tic Tac Toe application on your local development environment.

 # Prerequisites